michel1991/ocp-java-11/db/md/README.md

 Using bind variables with a PreparedStatement produces code that is easier to read than one with a lot of String concatenation.
 Further, when used properly, a PreparedStatement prevents SQL injection.

+##### What is the name of a concrete class
+##### that implements Statement and is included in the core JDK?
+* A. CallableStatement
+* B. PreparedStatement
+* C. StatementImpl
+* D. Both A and B
+* E. None of the above

+CallableStatement and PreparedStatement are interfaces that extend the Statement interface.
+You don’t need to know that for the exam.
+You do need to know that a database driver is required to provide the concrete implementation class of Statement rather than the JDK.
+This makes option E correct.